-Khoiwal K, Garg P, Kriplani A. A Comparative Evaluation of Total Laparoscopic Hysterectomy and Laparoscopic Supracervical Hysterectomy for Benign Uterine Diseases.
+Khoiwal K, Garg P. A Comparative Evaluation of Total Laparoscopic Hysterectomy and Laparoscopic Supracervical Hysterectomy for Benign Uterine Diseases.
 World J Lap Surg 2021; 14 (1):30-33.

 Background: Laparoscopic supracervical hysterectomy (LSH) is a minimally invasive alternative to total laparoscopic hysterectomy (TLH), which is a common procedure in developed countries.
 The study aimed to evaluate the safety (risks vs benefits) of LSH in the Indian scenario when compared with TLH in terms of intraoperative and postoperative outcome measures.
 Furthermore, quality of life (bladder, bowel, and sexual functions) was also evaluated.